“I led a devil-may-care way of life. I ate what I wanted, did what I wanted. I just existed.”

 William “Bill” Juliano’s description of his “devil-may-care” lifestyle doesn’t include what happened next.

 Bill, from Oregon, suffered a massive heart attack.
 One he never thought he’d survive.
 Bill was among the 6 million Americans who suffer from heart disease.

 Marquis Take Heart Program

 But Bill made a choice after his heart attack.
 He began following Marquis’ Take Heart Program.
 Using a simple but methodical process, Marquis therapists helped Bill relearn how to walk, dress, give up dangerous habits that take life (smoking) and adopt ones that give life (exercise).

 “They were encouraging, they prodded me,” said Bill.

 He was so encouraged by the Take Heart Program, that a few years ago, instead of someone pushing him in his wheelchair for the annual Heart Walk, Bill strolled behind and pushed his own wheelchair.
-You can watch him cross the finish line here.
+Watch the video of Bill cross the finish line.

 “I examined how precious life really is and not to take it for granted.
 (The Take Heart Program) provides a new way of life for you,” says Bill.

 “Our Take Heart Program opens the door to an empowering new way of living,” says Vicki Nordby, RN, BSN and a 13 year nurse consultant with Marquis Companies.
 “It works because we teach residents that they can take control of their health and manage the disease.”

 So, take heart!
 Today, we’re going to guide you through some of the same easy steps Bill took toward a healthier ticker.